bahrus/pdpu/README.md

 This pulls the node from event.composedPath()[0].node.

-##  Differences to other "frameworks"
+##  Differences to other frameworks

 While these components provide a kind of "framework built with web components", similar to Polymer, there's a fundamental difference.
 Unlike Polymer (and other competing frameworks), these components don't depend on the existence of a controlling component which manages state.
 Instead, it is a little more JQuery like.
 It is a "peer-to-peer binding framework."
 This may be more appealing for some people / use cases, less appealing to others.
-But these components should be compatible with such frameworks, and may be useful for filling in some cracks with less boilerplate code.

 And if you want to add some state management while sticking to codeless, declarative approaches, consider using [xtal-state](https://www.webcomponents.org/element/xtal-state).
 You can place a history.state watcher at the top of a DOM element, for example: